ascorbic/localized-time/readme.md

 ### `dateTime`: `boolean`

 A date/time string in RFC 2822 or ISO8601 format.
-It must include a date as well as time so that it can calculate daylight sdaving time.
+It must include a date as well as time so that it can calculate daylight saving time.

 ### `append`?: `boolean`